James Deane (drift driver): Drift Masters European Championship/Drift Masters results

-World record
+World records

 On 14 December 2014, Deane and Jordanian drifter Ahmad Daham set a new Guinness World Record for the world's longest tandem drift, 28.52 kilometres.

+From October 8, 2023–August 10, 2024.
+James went on the longest podium streak (13) in drifting history in three different championships, the Oman International Drift Championship, Drift Masters and Formula Drift.

 Story of starting number 130

 Popular actor from Los Angeles James Dean loved racing and his Porsche "Little bastard", on which he died in a car accident, had number 130 on board.
 James Deane hoped that he could make number 130 more successful.

 Personal life

 Deane was in a relationship with Becky Evans until some time in 2025, an automotive presenter and YouTuber who stars in the Red Bull series 'Drift Queen'.